spidernet-io/egressgateway/docs/concepts/Datapath.en.md

    ipset add $IPSET_RULE_SRC_NAME 172.29.234.173/32
    ```

-2. policy Hit traffic is labeled to ensure that it can go through the tunnel.
-The value of NODE_MARK is based on the node of the policy's corresponding EIP.
+2. Tag policy-matched traffic to ensure it goes through the tunnel.
+The NODE_MARK value depends on the node where the corresponding EIP resides.

    ```shell
    iptables -A EGRESSGATEWAY-MARK-REQUEST -t mangle -m conntrack --ctdir ORIGINAL \